Olympics Opening Ceremony preaches peace

 Though this is not the first time athletes from the two countries have entered the Olympics together, it would take an extraordinary sporting feat to usurp the Koreans' march as the predominant moment of these Games.

-Indeed, the sporting spectacle that is to come has been overshadowed for months by the rapprochement.
+Indeed, the sporting spectacle that is to come has been overshadowed by this year's apparent rapprochement.
 Only a few months ago there were justifiable fears over whether Pyeongchang, roughly 40 kilometers from the border, could host these Games because of the North's nuclear proliferation.

 The political road ahead is a long and complicated one, as protests in the region during the ceremony testify, but inside the Olympic Stadium the sentiment was largely of hope.